cabo/senml-jc/green.md

 # Impact of encoding based on data-type

-Each data type has a different encoding impact.
+Different data types can have different encoding impacts.

 NOTE: CBOR encodes integers using the following rules: